Driving lessons in Exeter

 Enter your postcode above to check lesson pricing in Exeter

 If you’ve got a chronic fear of hill starts, Exeter might be a place that puts you off learning to drive.
 Lots of elevated terrain means lots of steep roads.
-But never fear, our instructors have a wealth of experience.
+But never fear, local instructors will have a wealth of experience.
 They’ve got all the local knowledge and expertise to help you pass with flying colours.

 Shepherds Road, Mayflower Avenue, and Collins Road work well together for introductory practice.
 Your instructor might take you here to get you used to moving off and stopping, changing gears, steering, and signalling.
 It’s a quiet, residential area, so you’ll be able to practise without the pressure of other drivers on the road.
 There are also gentle inclines to help you get up to speed with those all-important hill starts.